A Legendary Rock 'n' Roll Hotel

 Upstairs, the Eagle's 11 original guestrooms offer simple charm.
 Named for a variety of Holy Modal Rounder tunes, historic photos of the band's performances line the walls and painted lyric adorn the walls of each room.
 With its nightly live music tradition, the hotel is not for the light sleeper!

 An outdoor beer garden is popular during warmer months and inside the Saloon, a massive oak back-bar serves up McMenamins' handcrafted ales, wines and spirits along with a menu of pub fare.
-The original ceramic-tiled floor, corner stage and artwork all contribute to the strong sense of places that envelopes visitors to this Portland legend.
+The original ceramic-tiled floor, corner stage and exclusive artwork all contribute to the historic feel of this legendary location.